dwp/data-key-service/README.md

 should be made available to the data-key-service and to the client (for the data-key-service see the file resources/application.properties).

-Additionally the private key and certificate can be exctracted so that the service can be accessed from using ```curl```.
+Additionally the private key and certificate can be extracted so that the service can be accessed from using ```curl```.

 To extract these files, from the project root directory perform the following: